IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

    ```bash
    ibmcloud cf push --no-start
    ```
-3. Make note of the Controler route in the command output (such as `logistics-wizard-controller.<environment>.us-south.containers.appdomain.cloud`).
+3. Make note of the Controller route in the command output (such as `logistics-wizard-controller.<environment>.us-south.containers.appdomain.cloud`).

 ## Set up the WebUI